Towards Efficient 3D Object Detection with Knowledge Distillation: Conclusion

 \section{Conclusion}

-We have examined the potential of knowledge distillation to serve as a generic treatment for obtaining efficient 3D detectors with extensive experimental results and analysis.
-Toward this goal, we derived that pillar-based detector prefers input compression while voxel-based detector is more suitable for width compression in designing efficient student models.
-Besides, we proposed pivotal position logit KD and teacher guided initialization for enhancing 3D KD pipeline.
+We have examined the potential of knowledge distillation to serve as a generic method for obtaining efficient 3D detectors with extensive experimental results and analysis.
+We found that pillar-based detector prefers input compression while voxel-based detector is more suitable for width compression in designing efficient student models.
+Besides, we proposed pivotal position logit KD and teacher guided initialization for enhancing the 3D KD pipeline.
 Our best performing detector outperforms its teacher with $2.4\times$ fewer flops and our most efficient detector is $2.2\times$ faster than previous fastest voxel/pillar-based detector PointPillars on an NVIDIA A100 with higher performance.
-We hope our benchmark and analysis could inspire future investigations on this problem.
+We hope our benchmark and analysis could inspire future investigations on this problem. \paragraph{Acknowledgement.} This work has been supported by Hong Kong Research Grant Council - Early Career Scheme (Grant No. 27209621), HKU Startup Fund, and HKU Seed Fund for Basic Research.

 { }